 There are no bathrooms along the trail.

 One more note: this is a challenging walk.
 If you have knee problems, or trouble squatting many, many times this will not be a comfortable experience!
-Also expect to be gone for several hours so leave early!
+Also expect to be gone for several hours on your Tsitsikamma adventures so leave early!

 Hiking down into the gorge we saw the river which was stained brownish orange.
 My Eastern US experience told me it was polluted.
 Water doesn’t look like that!
 Jackson said otherwise.
 “According to the internet, it’s stained because of tannins in the leaves and soil.”
 Huh.
 So, it’s tea.